Objections to Utilitarianism and Responses

 7. At the very least, you should avoid the common mistake of thinking that utilitarian verdicts are unpopular “because contrary to most people’s interests” (as is sometimes claimed in online debates).
 This mistake presumably stems from imagining oneself in the position of a possible “victim” of utilitarian sacrifice, where one is killed to save five, without also imagining oneself in the position of any of the possible beneficiaries.
 You should realize that a policy of killing one to save five is five times more likely to save your life than to end it.
 If the way you imagine the scenario doesn’t reflect this fact, then you’re imagining it wrong.
 Look for the neglected interests. ↩︎

 8. By contrast, utilitarianism offers a clear and principled account of (e.g.) when constraints can reasonably be violated—namely, just when doing so would truly best serve overall well-being.
 Similarly for when it’s worth damaging the natural environment, how to weigh small harms to many against grave harms to a few, and so on.
 That’s not to say that it will always be easy to tell what utilitarianism recommends in real-life situations, since it can be difficult to predict future outcomes.
-But it’s at least clear in principle how different considerations weigh against each other, whereas other theories often do not offer even this much clarity. ↩︎
+But it’s at least clear in principle how different considerations weigh against each other, whereas other theories often do not offer even this much clarity.
+(Though utilitarians who accept an objective list theory of well-being may face “pluralist’s dilemmas” of their own.) ↩︎

 9. Of course, that’s not to suggest that the same particular actions are called for.
 Adopting a “war-like” stance outside of war might be expected to prove counterproductive.
 The point is just that the stakes are high enough that we shouldn’t necessarily expect truly moral advice, in our circumstances, to be comfortable↩︎